hnbeck/perrymmo-rq/Glossary.md

 ## Glossary

-EDUCON    		Educational Concepts Website
+EC    			Educational Concepts, my old web site now titles 'nikosophy.online' PLAYER      	A Person playing the game
+AUTHOR			A person designing a story line for and in the game CANVAS 			Render area for the game
+ADMIN			Administrator of the game
-USER      		Jede Person, die den Web browser benutzt AUTHOR			Jede Person, die Funktionalität implementiert oder Spieldesign betreibt CANVAS 			Der Bereich in der Website, in der das Spiel gerender wird und abläuft ADMIN			Administrator des Systems, aber nicht des Hostsystems Main Character 	One of the characters played by Autors like Perry Rhodan, Gucky, Atlan etc.
+MC				Main Character = One of the characters played by Autors like Perry Rhodan, Gucky, Atlan etc.

-### Bezeichner
+### Identifier

 UC:  Use Case
 US:  User Story